MicrosoftDocs/bot-docs/articles/bot-service-channel-azure-communication.md

 1. In the Azure portal, go to your bot resource.
 1. Open the **Channels** blade and select **Communication Services - Chat**.
-1. On the **Configure Communication - Chat** blade, connect to your Azure Communication Services resource and save.
-For more information, see the Azure Communication Services documentation on how to [enable the Azure Communication Services Chat channel](/azure/communication-services/quickstarts/chat/quickstart-botframework-integration#step-3---enable-azure-communication-services-chat-channel).
+1. On the Configure Communication blade, connect to your Azure Communication Services resource and save.
+For more information, see the Azure Communication Services documentation on how to  [enable the Azure Communication Services channel](/azure/communication-services/quickstarts/chat/quickstart-botframework-integration#step-3---enable-azure-communication-services-chat-channel).

 Your bot is now registered with Azure Communication Services.

 ## Create a chat app and add your bot as a participant

 Now that your bot is registered with Azure Communication Services, you can create a chat thread with your bot as a participant.
 For more information, see [Add a bot to your chat app](/azure/communication-services/quickstarts/chat/quickstart-botframework-integration) in the Azure Communication Services documentation.

 ## Additional information